Peterpiotr/siguren-documentation/docs/source/operation/regular/self-test.rst

      Description refers to software version 8.2.

-A self-test is a procedure in which the MotoSuiveur unit tests its health through a sequence of tests.
+A self-test is a procedure in which the MotoSuiveur® unit tests its health through a sequence of tests.
-The self-test is performed after the initial power-up of the MotoSuiveur system or after a restart from the Reset button on the electrical panel.
+The self-test is performed after the initial power-up of the MotoSuiveur® system or after a restart from the Reset button on the electrical panel.
 Sequence of Self-test operations are displayed on MS controller 7 – segment display.

 In table below self-test sequence is shown.